o-korpi/query4k/README.md

 ```

 For now, query4k is not on the maven repository.
 To use you must
-download and compile the project.
+download and compile the project, or install the jar provided in releases.

 ### Usage